The Winery

 “Julien helped us restructure the vineyard.
 His global vision and influence on the winemaking process are essential.
 He plays a key role in defining the unique identity of Château Clarisse.
 I am truly delighted with this collaboration.”
 Didier Le Calvez

-Julien Viaud is an agricultural engineer and oenologist, graduated from Montpellier SupAgro.
-After five years managing a 45-hectare family estate in the South of France, where he practiced every aspect of vineyard and cellar work, he joined Michel Rolland in 2006.
+Julien Viaud is an agronomical engineer and oenologist, graduated from Montpellier SupAgro.
+After five years managing a 45-hectare family estate in the south of France, where he practiced every aspect of vineyard and cellar work, he joined Michel Rolland in 2006.

 Since 2020, he has been a partner at the Rolland & Associés Laboratory.
-Born in Libourne with Italian roots, he has shaped his vision through consulting missions from India to South America, including China and Lebanon.
-This international exposure has nurtured a resolutely parcel-based and pragmatic approach: supporting decisions, letting each terroir express itself, and seeking balance and precision in the blends.
+Born in Libourne and of Italian heritage, he has refined his expertise through missions spanning India, South America, China, and Lebanon.
+This international breadth inspires an approach that is resolutely parcel-based and pragmatic: guiding decisions, revealing the voice of each terroir, and seeking balance and precision in every blend.

 Discover our exceptional